 Final Thoughts On How To Seal Chalk Pastels

 Achieving the right level of protection for your pastel painting will help it last longer.
-You can avoid smudging and other damages by following some simple tips like hanging without nails or screws, using only high-quality fixatives made specifically for chalk paintings, and adding several layers of fixative to keep dust at bay.
+You can avoid smudging and other damages by following simple tips like hanging without nails or screws, using only high-quality fixatives made specifically for chalk paintings, and adding several layers of fixative to keep dust at bay.

 There might be times when you do not want to use a fixative on your pastel drawings because the fixative might darken the values of the pastels.
 To learn other methods used for protecting soft chalk pastels visit, How to Protect Soft Pastel Drawings without Fixative.